-Hong Kong also happens to be one the culinary capitals of the world, and its cornucopia of eateries is an incomparably good way to get a taste of its culture and history.
-Hong Kong offers a multitude of restaurant typologies and cuisines that keep foodies busy and full – dim sum and noodles, of course, but also palettes from across southeast Asia, with a garnish of European cookery.
-It’s a food lover’s paradise.
+Hong Kong also happens to be one of the culinary capitals of the world and a good way to get a taste of Hong Kong's culture and history is actually by eating your way through this metropolis.
+Hong Kong offers a multitude of venues and cuisines that keep foodies busy – from traditional dim sum to creative concepts in which East meets West.
+It is the ultimate food lover’s paradise.

 Breakfast